Skip to content

 🌔 Waxing Gibbous — Refine, Don't Force

 You're in the final stretch before the full moon peak.
-The energy is full but not yet culminating.
+Energy is building but not yet culminating.
 This is the phase for fine-tuning — adjusting your approach based on what you've learned, and practicing patience without slipping into anxious grasping.

 Gratitude is particularly useful here.
-Not the performative kind, but genuine acknowledgment of what's already moved, even incrementally.
+Not the performative kind, but genuine acknowledgment of what has already moved, even incrementally.

 Get Your FREE 21-Day Manifestation Challenge